birukb/spa/README.md

 SPA
 ====

-This is something I am working on for fun
+This is something I am working on for fun.